-- a.
-May include "SMU" or "Southern Methodist University" as part of the name of the organization; however, the organization may not under any circumstances use the name "SMU" or "Southern Methodist University" in such a way as to represent to others that the organization is authorized to act on behalf of the University (e.g., when negotiating or signing contracts). - May petition for office space in the Student Center through the Student Center Governing Board. - will be assigned a mailbox in the Student Activity Center through which all official communication with the organization will be conducted.
+- e.
+May include "SMU" or "Southern Methodist University" as part of the name of the organization; however, the organization may not under any circumstances use the name "SMU" or "Southern Methodist University" in such a way as to sepresent to ethers that the organization is authorized to act on behalf of the University (e.g., when negotiating or signing contracts). - May petition for office space in the Student Center through the Student Center Governing Board. - Will be assigned a mailbox in the Student Activity Center through which all official communication with the organization will be conducted.